Equilibrium States for Center Isometries: Kolmogorov and Bernoulli properties

-What we will show is that given $X\in\BM[M]$ is $\mm$-essentially $s$-saturated, then it coincides almost everywhere with a $s$-saturated set $D(X)$ which is relevant from the point of view of the measure (it consists of some sort of density points, see below), and then use the minimality to conclude that this set is either full or null for $\mm$.
-As a remark for the reader versed in Pugh-Shub's program, we point out we are not assuming $\mm$-essentially accessibility\footnote{The map $f$ is $\mm$-essentially accessible if any bi-saturated set has measure zero or one.}, and we will not establish that if $X$ is both $\mm$-essentially $s$ and $u$ saturated then $D(X)$ is bi-saturated.
-Instead, we will use the minimality of the strong foliations to spread $D(X)$ to the whole manifold.
+What we will show is that if $X\in\BM[M]$ is $\muf$-essentially $s$-saturated, then it coincides almost everywhere with a $s$-saturated set $\mathscr{D}(X;\mathscr{J}^{ucs})$ which is relevant from the point of view of the measure (it consists of some sort of density points, see below), and analogously, if $X\in\BM[M]$ is $\muf$-essentially $u$-saturated then it coincides almost everywhere with a $u$-saturated set $\mathscr{D}(X;\mathscr{J}^{scu})$.
+After that we will establish that if $X$ is both $\muf$-essentially $s$-saturated and $\muf$-essentially $u$-saturated, there is equality $\mathscr{D}(X;\mathscr{J}^{scu})=\mathscr{D}(X;\mathscr{J}^{ucs})$, hence under these hypotheses $X$ coincides with a bi-saturated set.
+If we knew that any bi-saturated is either empty or the whole manifold, then we would be able to deduce, by the previous theorem, that $\mathrm{Pin}(f,\muf)$ is trivial and therefore the system $(f,\muf)$ is Kolmogorov.
+Lack of non-trivial bi-saturated sets is a common hypothesis in the theory.

+\begin{definition} The map $f$ is accessible (or has the accessibility property) if there exists $x$ so that $\mathrm{ACC}(x)=M$. \end{definition}

+The script of this proof was developed by Pugh and Shub as part of their program to establish stable ergodicity of (conservative) partially hyperbolic systems.
+In our case however, we do not have as much control for the equilibrium measure as one has for volume, therefore additional work is required.
+As a remark for the reader versed in Pugh-Shub's program we point out that $\mm$-essential accessibility\footnote{The map $f$ is $\mm$-essentially accessible if any bi-saturated set has measure zero or one.} seems inadequate for our purposes, since in principle we do not know the equilibrium measure.
+We do not know whether in the context of \hyperlink{theoremA}{Theorem A} the system $(f,\muf)$ is always $\muf$-essentially accessible or not.

-From now on we will assume that $\mm$ is positive on open sets.
+For now we do not assume accessibility, but we do assume that $\mm$ is positive on open sets.